-- 1. Turn the ignition to ON/RUN, with the engine off. - 2.
-Press the vehicle information button until OIL LIFE REMAINING displays.
+1. Turn the ignition to ON/RUN, with the engine off.

-- Press and hold the set/reset button until "100%" is displayed.
+- 2. Press the vehicle information button until OIL LIFE REMAINING displays. - Press and hold ✓ until "100%" is displayed.
 Three chimes sound and the CHANGE ENGINE OIL SOON message goes off. - 4.
 Turn the key to LOCK/OFF.